California MOCI

 MOCI captures ENSO events across decades, as well as the intensity and phasing of the most recent North Pacific marine heat wave, dubbed 'The Blob'.
 It also shows differences in the magnitude and timing of ocean climate variability in different regions off California.
 MOCI has skill relative to marine ecosystem dynamics from zooplankton to top predators, and therefore may be important to ecosystem-based fisheries and wildlife management.

-Last season’s MOCI (winter 2024) values went down slightly in Central and Northern California and declined in Southern California, so it is no longer anomalously positive.
-To access the current MOCI data (January-March, 2024), click below.
+Last season’s MOCI (summer 2024) values remained neutral in all three regions.
+To access the current MOCI data (July-September, 2024), click below.

 Northern Anchovy biomass